fajoy/typhoonae/README.txt

 package and the Google App Engine SDK 1.4.0 will also be installed by the buildout.

+For the ones who don't want to build their own TyphoonAE environment, we supply a preconfigured VMware appliance.
+See http://code.google.com/p/typhoonae/wiki/VMware for a brief documentation.

 Visit the project page http://typhoonae.googlecode.com for further information.